A Phase-field Model for Apoptotic Cell Death: Numerical Simulations

 Varying $k_{1}$ or $k_{2}$ can greatly affect the rate of degradation exhibited by the cyto phase field $\varphi$; thus, exhibiting different dynamics in terms of nucleation and fragmentation.

-Figure \ref{fig:higher_reaction_rate} shows a simulation with the same parameter choice for $\tilde{\epsilon}$ and $\beta$ as shown in Figure \ref{fig:finger_formation}, with the changed parameter value for $k_{1}=4.0$ and $k_{2}=1.0$, hence promoting a faster reaction.
-This can be seen by the evolution shown in Figure \ref{fig:higher_reaction_rate} where a rapid decline in the area covered by phase field $\varphi$ occurs in comparison to the area covered by the phase field $\varphi$ in Figure \ref{fig:finger_formation}.
+Figure~\ref{fig:higher_reaction_rate} shows a simulation with the same parameter choice for $\ell_{\varphi}$ and $\ell_{2}$ as shown in Figure~\ref{fig:finger_formation}, with the changed parameter value for $k_{1}=4.0$ and $k_{2}=1.0$, hence promoting a faster reaction, therefore $\ell_{r}^{\varphi}=4240$ and $\ell_{r}^{\sigma}=1.27$.
+This can be seen by the evolution shown in Figure~\ref{fig:higher_reaction_rate}, where a rapid decline in the area covered by phase field $\varphi$ occurs in comparison to the area covered by the phase field $\varphi$ in Figure~\ref{fig:finger_formation}.
 Furthermore, the number of fragments during the simulation increases, indicating that a greater $k_{1}$ and $k_{2}$ produces a higher chance of fragmentation.
-Hence, the $k_{1}$ and $k_{2}$ parameters can be tuned to reflect the degree cytotoxicity exerted by phase field $\sigma$, thus increasing the number of fragments.
-Furthermore, the values of $k_{1}=0.9$ and $k_{2}=10.0$ (see Figure \ref{fig:finger_formation}) produce a different reaction profile to $k_{1}=4.0$ and $k_{2}=1.0$ (see Figure \ref{fig:higher_reaction_rate}).
+Hence, the $k_{1}$ and $k_{2}$ parameters can be tuned to reflect the speed of enzymatic disassembly exerted by phase field $\sigma$, thus increasing the number of fragments.
+Furthermore, the values of $k_{1}=0.9$ and $k_{2}=10.0$ (see Figure~\ref{fig:finger_formation}) produce a different reaction profile to $k_{1}=4.0$ and $k_{2}=1.0$ (see Figure~\ref{fig:higher_reaction_rate}).